sazzadsabbir/Guided-Projects-Luke-Barousse/Data_Job_Salary_Analysis/README.md

 - What’s the salary for data jobs in different regions?
 - What are the top skills of data professionals?
 - What’s the pay for the top 10 skills?

+## Excel Skills Used
+The following Excel skills were utilized for analysis:
+- 📊 Pivot Tables
+- 📈 Pivot Charts
+- 🧮 DAX (Data Analysis Expressions)
+- 🔍 Power Query
+- 💪 Power Pivot

+## Data Jobs Dataset
+The dataset used for this project contains real-world data science job information from 2023.
+The dataset is available via my Excel course, which provides a foundation for analyzing data using Excel.
+It includes detailed information on:
+- 👨‍💼 Job titles
+- 💰 Salaries
+- 📍 Locations
+- 🛠️ Skills